-This section generally refers to the Library's Internet browser, such as; Internet Explorer, Firefox, Safari, Chrome, etc. The Library will ensure that all browsers used on its equipment meet these requirements:
+This section generally refers to the Internet browsers used by the library's staff, such as: Internet Explorer, Firefox, Safari, Chrome, etc. The library will ensure that all browsers used on its equipment meet these requirements:

-- The latest version of the browser is installed and it is set to automatically update. - Security settings are implemented by the Library's IT staff.
+- The latest version of the browser is installed and it is set to automatically update. - Security settings are implemented by the library's IT staff.
 SSL 3 and TTLS 1 are enabled on all browsers and verified. - Strong cryptography and security protocols, such as SSL/TLS, SSH or IPSEC, shall be used to safeguard sensitive cardholder data during transmission over open, public networks.
 Examples of open, public networks that are in scope of the PCI DSS include but are not limited to the Internet and wireless technologies. - Only trusted encryption keys and/or certificates shall be accepted. - Security protocols shall be implemented to use only secure configurations, and not support insecure versions or configurations.
-Proper encryption strength shall be implemented for the encryption methodology in use by the vendor. - The Library will ensure that "HTTPS" appears as part of the browser Universal Record Locator (URL).
-Cardholder data shall only be required when HTTPS appears in the URL.
+Proper encryption strength shall be implemented for the encryption methodology in use by the vendor. - The library will ensure that "HTTPS" appears as part of the browser Universal Record Locator (URL).
+Cardholder data shall only be allowed when HTTPS appears in the URL.